 Other statistics show the 50/50 nature of shoppers’ preferences:

 - Almost all buyers of big-ticket items research the products online but in-store shoppers are 50 percent more likely to pull out their wallets.

 - While e-commerce remains strong, less than half of all American consumers are buying more online now than they did before the pandemic.

 - Online retailers remain slow to adopt even obviously beneficial tactics such as personalized search and omnichannel ordering.

-Drawing from its customer base and unparalleled industry research, OneView Commerce has compiled this game plan to help retailers and product managers incorporate a truly unified commerce solution for reaching, communicating with, and enchanting their customers:
+Drawing from its customer base and unparalleled industry research, OneView Commerce, a full headless unified commerce solution for in-store, has compiled this game plan to help retailers and product managers provide a meaningful and relevant customer experience with the power of our cloud-native, microservice infrastructure.